-02 Sep Which Neighbourhood Is Next To Pop?
+02 Sep Which Neighbourhood In Hamilton Is Next To Pop?

 The North End and West Harbour neighbourhoods have experienced an unbelievable renaissance, resulting from an economic migration of new Hamiltonians from the 416 and simply an innate urge to live a more community-based lifestyle, less sedentary, less remote and more inclusive.